Langan's Brasserie: Other Langan's restaurants

 The Langan's brand has been expanded to include: Odin's Bar & Bistro (a restaurant acquired by Langan in 1967) which are next door to each other in Devonshire Street in Marylebone but closed in March 2013 and Shepherd's Bar & Bistro in Marsham Court, Westminster, which was opened in 1993.
 He also collaborated with Karen Jones and Roger Myers who 'did' three restaurants with Langan, each called Langan's Bar and Grill, in the city, Mayfair and Hampton Court.
 Two years later they sold Theme Holdings.

 Previously, the Langan's chain had included another Langan's Bistro in Paston Place, Brighton, but this has since closed.
 Another Langan's Brasserie was opened in 1986 by Peter Langan in Coggeshall, Essex, near his home.
 After Langan's death in 1988, the Head Chef of the restaurant, Mark Baumann adopted the restaurant.

 In July 1998, Richard Shepherd opened Langan's Coq d'Or on Old Brompton Road in Earls Court, which is now operating as Rocca restaurant..
 Shepherd died on 23 November 2022, at the age of 77.

+Langan's restaurant in New York City is an unrelated business.

+Upstairs at Langan's

+Upstairs at Langan's is an invitation-only private member's club in Mayfair, London, situated above the Langan's Brasserie.

+Facilities

+Upstairs has two cocktail bars, an outdoor cigar terrace, a dance floor and DJ booth.
+The club has a license to remain open until 3am.

+Upstairs at Langan's frequently hosts live entertainment including bands and international DJs.
+The club also hosts exclusive events.

+Interior Design and decor

+Taking inspiration from Studio 54, Upstairs is noted for its 70s retro-glam style, crimson mirrored interior and velvet decor.
+Inside consists of a bespoke bar made from ceramic spheres and covered in red marble.

+Dress Code

+The club enforces a smart Dress code that encourages "style" and "flair".

+Upstairs at Langan's has seen celebrities such as Rita Ora.